The Beloved Rogue: Cast

 Cast member Dick Sutherland, like Rondo Hatton a couple of decades later, suffered from acromegaly.

 Production

-According to "Hazard of the Game", an episode of the Thames documentary Hollywood, Paul Malvern, John Barrymore's stunt double, insisted on extensively testing a stunt involving a catapult and a net with sandbags before performing it, because he had doubts about the initial mathematics used for coordinating the stunt.
+According to "Hazard of the Game", an episode of the Thames documentary Hollywood, Paul Malvern, John Barrymore's stunt double, insisted on extensively testing a stunt involving a catapult and a net with sandbags before performing it himself, because he had doubts about the initial mathematics used for coordinating the stunt.

 Reception

 John Barrymore viewed the premiere of the film with a large picture palace audience.
 Unknown to the audience, he was standing at the back of the movie house.
 Barrymore apparently was discontented or bemused or perhaps being self-effacingly charming regarding his own performance, stating "what a ham".

 Preservation

 The only surviving domestic print of The Beloved Rogue was found in John Barrymore's former mansion by its subsequent occupant, Edgar Bergen, who donated it to the American Film Institute.
 It was subsequently preserved by the Library of Congress.